PanosEconomou/notes/Quantum_Fields/Boundaries.md

-Essentially, each parallelogram is equivalent to each other, making it a donought.
+Essentially, each parallelogram is equivalent to each other.
+If we take the quotient we get a torus like so.

+**<u>Theorem:</u>** The quotient $\mathbb C/{\sim}$ under the torus equivalence is homeomorphic to a torus iff $\Im \tau \neq 0$ otherwise it is homeomorphic to a Cylinder.
+In fact the homeomorphism is a diffeomorphism of real smooth manifolds.